-Faculty member Nancy Creamer is the Director of the Center for Environmental Farming Systems, 200-acre research and teaching facility focuses on sustainable practices in agriculture.
-She runs one of the nations best organic agriculture summer internship programs there, and is known nationally and internationally for her steadfast support of sustainable thinking for all aspects of living.
+Faculty member Nancy Creamer is the Director of the Center for Environmental Farming Systems, a 200-acre research and teaching facility that focuses on sustainable practices in agriculture.
+She runs one of the nation’s best organic agriculture summer internship programs there and is known nationally and internationally for her steadfast support of sustainable thinking for all aspects of living.

 Student Christine Carol (C.C.)
 Maurer’s thesis project was on monitoring the performance and effectiveness of a transpired solar collector system at an industrial facility in North Carolina.
 While working at the NC Solar Center, she also assisted fellow Solar Center engineers with field work on photovoltaic and solar thermal systems and has worked on renewable energy demonstration projects at the NC State Solar House.
 CC was also involved with the NC State Sustainability Coalition.

-Staff member Dona Stankus, is a registered architect and the High Performance Building Programs Manager at the NC Solar Center at NC State.
+Staff member Dona Stankus, is a registered architect and the High-Performance Building Programs Manager at the NC Solar Center at NC State.
 Stankus is on the Board of Directors for the Sustainable Buildings Industry Council, a mentor for the AIA Young Architects Forum, on the City of Raleigh Environmental Advisory Board and involved with the Human Rights/Program Committee for Learning Together, a non-profit developmental early childhood education center.
-She is past Chair of the NC Sustainable Energy Association, and the Carolina Recycling Associations’ Green Building Council.
+She is the past Chair of the NC Sustainable Energy Association and the Carolina Recycling Associations’ Green Building Council.

 Faculty member Dr. Herbert M. Eckerlin, a professor of mechanical and aerospace engineering, has been teaching industries how to use energy more efficiently since 1992 when he helped establish NC State’s Industrial Assessment Center (IAC).
 Eckerlin also helped found the NC Solar Center, one of the nation’s leading renewable energy centers, and the NC Solar House, a renewable energy demonstration home.